-Increased Bitcoin cash block size allows for faster transactions and a decrease in trading fees while initially allowing the use of the same Bitcoin miner in securing the network.
+Increased Bitcoin Cash block size allows for faster transactions and a decrease in trading fees while initially allowing the use of the same Bitcoin miner in securing the network.
 Ultimately, the BCH coin is a great alternative to Bitcoin, but it will likely never overtake the market size and popularity of Bitcoin.

-During the time of launch, Bitcoin traded with a price of $2,700.
+During the time of launch, Bitcoin traded at a price of $2,700.
 BCH was given at an equal one-to-one ratio for any BTC holder with no restrictions on what to do with it once received.
 This caused massive price volatility at first, many rushed to simply sell the newly acquired BCH and purchase more BTC with the proceeds.

 The price increase of BCH has let investors down

-After some time, BCH price did stabilize around $250 and has ever since grown to a price of over $550.
+After some time, BCH’s price did stabilize around $250 and has ever since grown to a price of over $550.
 For most of 2019 and 2020, BCH`s price traded around the range of $200-$300, causing a huge letdown for those who wanted to profit from the cryptocurrency’s price increase.

 The cause for stagnating prices is mainly due to high inflation for the coin.
 The demand in the market simply cannot outmatch the ever-increasing supply of the coin.
 This trend is likely to continue in the future.
-Therefore, if your goal is to capitalize on purely price increase, BCH is not the right option.
+Therefore, if your goal is to capitalize on a pure price increase, BCH is not the right option.